 Czech (middle) and Polish (right) 'Unified Symbols' Colemak[eD]

-German 'Keep Local Symbols' Colemak[eD]
+German (Germany and Austria) 'Keep Local Symbols' Colemak[eD]

-The '[eD] unified' solution for de:
+The '[eD] unified symbols' solution for at de:

 • The German layout conserves the Üü position from the default layout.